j-carson/j-carson.github.io/_posts/2019-01-12-The-Forest.md

 ![mondays]({{ site.url }}/images/mondays.svg)

-OK, proof that I'm a nerd, but: It was my big accomplishment for the first week of boot camp.
+OK, proof that I'm a nerd, but that was my big accomplishment for the first week of boot camp.

-I just had to get out from under the trees and look at the forest.
+I learned to get out from under the trees and look at the forest.